apache/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

+You may want to check the query plan of the query, as Spark could inject stateful operations during interpret of SQL statement against streaming dataset.
+Once stateful operations are injected in the query plan, you may need to check your query with considerations in stateful operations. (e.g. output mode, watermark, state store size maintenance, etc.)

 ### Window Operations on Event Time
 Aggregations over a sliding event-time window are straightforward with Structured Streaming and are very similar to grouped aggregations.
 In a grouped aggregation, aggregate values (e.g. counts) are maintained for each unique value in the user-specified grouping column.
 In case of window-based aggregations, aggregate values are maintained for each window the event-time of a row falls into.
 Let's understand this with an illustration.